Skip to main content

 Example:

-• Only sellers at $0.60 exist → Your order waits (doesn't fill at worse price)
+• In the background: If only sellers at $0.70 exist, your order waits (doesn't fill at worse price)

 All orders placed through the API use real USD from your account balance.